Thailand And Vietnam

 Wat Phra Kaew adjoins the Grand Palace in a common compound and is the home of the country's most famous Buddha statue (also known as the Emerald Buddha).
 This important figure has a long and interesting history that is tied to the royal family and once resided in nearby Wat Arun.
 It is relatively small (about 66cm) and is situated in a high position in the Wat to signify its important status in the Thai kingdom

-Wat Po (the Temple of the Reclining Buddha) - Bangkok’s largest temple is most famous as the home a giant reclining Buddha statue (45 meters long), but there is also much more to see here.
+Wat Po (the Temple of the Reclining Buddha) - Bangkok’s largest temple is most famous as the home of a giant reclining Buddha statue (45 meters long), but there is also much more to see here.
 Four large Chedis (and 73 small ones) 394 Buddha statues, and a Bodhi-tree are situated throughout the compound and about 300 monks reside in the monastery.

 Wat Benchamabopit (the ‘Marble Temple’).
 This magnificent monastery was built with white Italian marble from Carrara and is an exotic and romantic temple to visit.
 Then pass through local market, Flower Market & China Town before returning to your hotel.